 WASHINGTON D.C. – This week, Congressman Scott Tipton’s (CO-03) Improving Strategies to Counter Weapons Proliferation Act (H.R.
 6332) passed the House.

-WASHINGTON, D.C. – Today, the House Natural Resources Committee advanced Congressman Scott Tipton’s (CO-03) legislation to help states support public education through the responsible development of energy resources.
-The Education and Energy Act (H.R.
+WASHINGTON D.C. – Today, the House Natural Resources Committee passed Congressman Scott Tipton’s (CO-03) Protection and Transparency for Adjacent Landowners Act (H.R.
+6682).

 In The News

 "Three western Colorado men arrested in FBI's sex trafficking operation"

 "Car accident leads to arrest for human trafficking"